Ram99masq/DynamicChartBuilderTask/README.md

 b.
 Using Visual Studio
 Go to Run \& Debug, then click to launch the project in Chrome or your preferred browser.

+6. Running the UnitTest for Backend application using command line or Visual studio  to see the test window results

+dotnet test
+ (0r)

+Visual studio -->click to Test the project --> Goto Test & Run All tests to see the test window results (or) Run --> Start debugging the code

 ------------------------------------------------------------------------------------------------------------------------------